IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ```

 - **Bundle and Initialization of Bundled Primitive**
-  You may want to simplify coding, especially for redundant part and common part.
-Let us see following code;
+  You may want to simplify coding, especially for a redundant part and a common part.
+Let us see the following code;
 ```
   class datum (DataWidth: Int) extends Bundle {
     val valid = Bool()